Overcome Anger: Common Causes And Solutions For Feeling Angry

 5. Substance use or mental health conditions

-Substance use and mental health conditions (such as depression, anxiety disorders, post-traumatic stress disorder, bipolar disorder, or personality disorders) might cause anger and even aggression in some.
-For example, you may feel angry or irritable when under the influence of drugs or alcohol, or if you’re experiencing mood swings or irrational thoughts as a result of a mental illness.
+Substance use and mental health conditions (such as depression, anxiety disorders, post-traumatic stress disorder, intermittent explosive disorder, bipolar disorder, or personality disorders) might cause anger and even aggression in some.
+For example, you may feel angry or irritable when under the influence of drugs or alcohol, or if you’re experiencing mood swings due to bipolar disorder or irrational thoughts as a result of another mental illness.

 Possible solutions: If you believe that substance use may be contributing to your feelings of anger, you might choose to seek professional support.
 This can look different for everyone, but it may include supportive tools such as therapy, counseling, a support group, and/or provider-prescribed medication.
 You might also choose to practice self-compassion as you learn to manage negative thoughts and feelings positively.
-If you’re experiencing symptoms of a mental health condition, it’s generally recommended that you seek the support of a licensed mental health care professional for advice, a diagnosis (if applicable), and support in addressing your symptoms and engaging in anger management strategies.
+If you’re experiencing symptoms of a mental health condition, it’s generally recommended that you seek the support of a licensed mental health care professional for advice, diagnosis, or treatment.
+From there, your professional can help you find the right support and coping mechanisms to address your symptoms and engage in anger management strategies.

 iStock/PeopleImages